2023 Investment Portfolio Case Competition Judges

 Chris Piros, CFAPresident, Private Foundation

-Christopher Piros has been an investment practitioner and educator for more than 30 years.
+Christopher Piros was an active investment practitioner and educator for more than 30 years.
 As managing director of investment strategy for Hawthorn, PNC Family Wealth and PNC Institutional Asset Management he led overall strategic and tactical guidance of client portfolios and oversaw the evolution of investment processes.
-Previously, at CFA Institute he was jointly responsible for developing the CFA® curriculum, at Prudential Investments LLC he led the discretionary portfolio management activities and at MFS Investment Management was a portfolio manager and led the fixed income quantitative analysis group.
-Dr. Piros, a CFA® charterholder, earned his PhD in Economics at Harvard University and was a member of the faculty at Duke University.
+At CFA Institute he was jointly responsible for developing the curriculum underlying the Chartered Financial Analyst® designation.
+Previously, he established and led the discretionary portfolio management activities of Prudential Investments LLC, the wealth management services arm of Prudential Financial.
+Earlier he was a global fixed income portfolio manager and head of fixed income quantitative analysis at MFS Investment Management.
+Dr. Piros began his career on the finance faculty of Duke University’s Fuqua School of Business.
+In subsequent years he was an adjunct faculty member at Boston University and Reykjavik University.
+He is a co-author of Portfolio Management: Theory and Practice and co-editor of Economics for Investment Decision-Makers.
+Dr. Piros, a CFA® charterholder, earned his PhD in Economics at Harvard University.

 Jonathan Shelon, CFAChief Operating Officer, KraneShares